PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## Modeling phosphorylation events

-If a bacterium wants to sense a gradient, it should be able to distinguish different ligand concentrations.
+If a bacterium wants to sense a gradient, it should be able to distinguish among different ligand concentrations.
 In the sense of signaling, a higher ligand concentration should be a stronger signal, which generates a stronger response.

 Will higher attractant concentration lead to less tumbling?
 Let's confirm it by incorporating the phosphorylation pathway into our BNG simulation.